btrettel/plint/plint.md

 ### Windows

-On my USPTO computer (Windows), after adding `C:\Python32` to my path, I can run the script as follows:
+On my USPTO computer (Windows), after adding `C:\Python32` and the folder where plint.py is to my path, I can run the script as follows:

-    python.exe plint.py claim-file.txt
+    python.exe plint.py .\claim-file.txt

 You can edit your path by using the start search button.
 Search for env and click on "Edit environment variables for your account".
+Separate the different folder paths with a semi-colon.
+[See here](https://answers.microsoft.com/en-us/windows/forum/all/adding-path-variable/97300613-20cb-4d85-8d0e-cc9d3549ba23) for some screenshots of the environmental variables dialog box.

 If you want to run the script directly instead of through Python, you can add ;.PY to the end of the user environmental variable PATHEXT.
 For me, this means that I added PATHEXT in the "Edit environment variables for your account" dialog as follows:

     .COM;.EXE;.BAT;.CMD;.VBS;.VBE;.JS;.JSE;.WSF;.WSH;.MSC;.CPL;.PY

+Then I can run plint.py as follows:

+    plint.py .\claim-file.txt

 ### Linux